Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Introduction

-In this work, we focus on the recent detection of the Amaterasu particle by the Telescope Array Collaboration (TA, \citealt{TA2023}).
-Amaterasu was detected by the surface detector of the Telescope Array with an energy of $\mathrm{E=244\pm29(stat.)^{+51}_{-76}(syst.)}$ EeV and an arrival direction of ${\mathrm{R.A.},\mathrm{Dec.}=(255.9\pm0.6,16.1\pm0.5)^{\circ}}$, making it the second-highest energy particle ever detected and the highest energy particle ever detected in an actively operating observatory.
-The high energy scale makes Amaterasu a strong candidate for an individual event-based UHECR source search.
+We demonstrate our approach through application to the Amaterasu particle observed by the Telescope Array Collaboration (TA, \citealt{TA2023}).
+Amaterasu was detected by the surface detector of the Telescope Array with an energy of ${E=244\pm29\,\mathrm{(stat.)}^{+51}_{-76}\,\mathrm{(syst.)}}$\,EeV and an arrival direction of ${\mathrm{R.A.},\,\mathrm{Dec.}=(255.9\pm0.6,\,16.1\pm0.5)^{\circ}}$, making it the second-highest energy particle ever detected and the highest energy particle ever detected in a currently operating observatory.
+The high estimated energy of Amaterasu makes it a strong candidate for an individual event-based UHECR source search.
 Previous works have investigated the possible source of Amaterasu by studying its compatibility with models for UHECR production in nearby galaxies \citep{Kuznetsov2023} and by estimating its deflection and horizon through backtracking and 1D simulations \citep{TA2023,Unger2024}.
-The results suggest that Amaterasu's detected direction does not correspond to any known galaxy but seems to come from the Local Void, an especially low-density region of the Universe \citep{Tully2008}.
-This conclusion has led to the proposal of past astrophysical transient sources \citep{Farrar2024}, ultraheavy cosmic rays \citep{zhang2024}, magnetic monopoles \citep{Frampton2024}, Lorentz invariance violation \citep{lang2024}, and superheavy dark matter \citep{sarmah2024} as possible explanations for the Amaterasu observation.
+The results suggest that Amaterasu's detected direction does not correspond to any known active galaxy but seems to come from the Local Void, an especially low-density region of the Universe \citep{Tully2008}.
+This conclusion has led to the proposal of past astrophysical transient sources \citep{Farrar2024}, ultraheavy cosmic rays \citep{zhang2024}, magnetic monopoles \citep{Frampton2024}, Lorentz invariance violation \citep{Lang:2024ld,Das:2025gd}, and superheavy dark matter \citep{sarmah2024,Murase:2025pf} as possible explanations for the Amaterasu observation.